ScarletBowen/ReadMe-Generator/README.md

 ## Usage

-to start the app, clone the repo and type node index.js in the terminal
+to start the app, clone the repository and type node index.js in the terminal

 ## License